M4700F/CCCN/README.md

 ## Running All Experiments

+### MNIST Experiments

-Use the provided script to run all 4 robust aggregator experiments:
+Use the provided script to run all 4 MNIST robust aggregator experiments:

 ```bash
 ./run_experiments.sh